Porch pirate steals KC toddler's lifesaving medical equipment

-KANSAS CITY, Mo.— A Kansas City, Missouri, family says video shows a porch pirate stealing their son’s lifesaving medical equipment.
+KANSAS CITY, Mo.
+(WDAF) — A Kansas City, Missouri, family says video shows a porch pirate stealing their son’s lifesaving medical equipment.
 It was delivered Saturday in a box in front of their fence.

 It is easy to see the bond one-year-old Carlos has with his mom, Susanna Elizarraraz.